olendorf/github_for_researchers/_units/navigating.md

 ```

 There shouldn't be too many commits.
 If you want to make a few more just change a thing, stage and commit a few times.
-Once
+Once you are ready